How Does CBD Make You Feel when mixed with CBDa?

 - Cottonmouth or dry mouth

 Now, we’re finally ready to explain how CBD makes you feel.
-But, remember, how it makes you feel depends on the various compounds within your body and how they interact with the CBD products you consume.
-Also remember, Tanasi CBD products have CBDA and CBD where the CBDA is as close to natural plant extract before decarboxylation (or processing using heat to convert CBDA to CBD).
+But, remember, how it makes you feel depends on the various compounds within your body.
+Plus how they interact with the CBD products you consume.
+Also remember, Tanasi CBD products contain CBDA and CBD, where the CBDA is as close to natural plant extract before decarboxylation (or processing using heat to convert CBDA to CBD).
+As such, you should experience 2X the effects with our products that you would with a supplement that only contains CBD.

 Still, regardless of your chemical make-up, the effects of CBD will likely be subtle and nuanced.
 As a result, you may not notice a difference at first use until, over time, you look back and realize you’re feeling completely different than you used to!
-Most Tanasi customers tell us they realize they miss the CBD when they come back to replenish their supply.
+Most Tanasi customers tell us they realize they miss our CBD and CBDa formulation when they come back to replenish their supply.

-Even within this framework, people react differently with CBD so, even if your experience isn’t like the one we describe, don’t worry: your body’s just developing its own relationship with CBD oil.
+Even within this framework, people react differently to CBD so, even if your experience isn’t like the one we describe, don’t worry: your body’s just developing its own relationship with CBD oil.

 Common Effects of CBD

-For the most part, CBD oil produces positive effects in your body.
+For the most part, people enjoy the effects CBD oil produces in their body.
 But, like any substance, CBD oil may cause a few side effects, depending on your sensitivity and the size of your CBD dose.
 Note that these effects are fairly rare, and most people rarely experience any negative side effects with CBD oil use.
 Still, possible CBD oil side effects include:

 - Dry mouth